kalifadan/ProtLigand/README.md

 # Training the Ligand Generator
 python scripts/training.py -c config/pretrain/ligand_generator.yaml
 ```
-Then, update the ligand generator path in the yaml of the protligand.yaml
+Then, update the ligand generator path in the YAML of the protligand.yaml
 Also, you can train the ligand decoder using this line, with the reported hyperparameters.

 ```